Victoria University, Toronto: Academics

-The undergraduate academic programs of Victoria College include Literary Studies, Semiotics and Communication Theory, Renaissance Studies, and the Vic Concurrent Teacher Education Program (developed in conjunction with the Ontario Institute for Studies in Education).
+The undergraduate academic programs of Victoria College (the secular Faculty of Arts) include Literary Studies, Semiotics and Communication Theory, Renaissance Studies, and the Vic Concurrent Teacher Education Program (developed in conjunction with the Ontario Institute for Studies in Education).
 Other academic offerings of note include the first-year undergraduate programs Vic One and Vic First Pathways.

-The Vic One program, launched in 2003, is an academic opportunity for first-year students at the University of Toronto to build communication and leadership skills in a small classroom setting.
-Applications typically open in December for any student who is applying to the University for enrolment in the following September.
+The Vic One program, launched in 2003, is an academic opportunity for first-year students in the University of Toronto's Faculty of Arts and Science to build communication and leadership skills in a small classroom setting.
+Applications typically open in December for any student who is applying to the university for enrolment in the following September.
 The Vic One program supplements a student's primary program of study in the form of weekly small group seminars and guest lectures from professors, visiting artists, writers, ambassadors and other public figures.
 Enrolment in each academic stream is limited to 25 students, with a maximum of 250 students in the program each year.
 The eight streams are: